jonmikeli/docs/iot/iot-tools.md

 Solution template extension to create an Azure Function reading messages from an Event Hub, implementing some processing (validations, etc) and sending the messages to a new Event Hub.

+> NOTE: Obsolete
+>
+> See the EH to SR version, which combines EventHub outputs with Azure Storage and Azure SignalR.

 #### Links

  - [Visual Studio](https://marketplace.visualstudio.com/items?itemName=JonMikelInza.DotNet7AFSchemaValidatorIoTOutputsVSTemplateEventHub)